jellydn/learn-tdd-with-katas/docs/TDD-Kata.md

 ## Wrapping Up

 The practice of TDD can be a powerful method to improve the quality of your code and its maintainability.
 "Tidy First", an approach by Kent Beck, complements TDD by focusing on the cleanliness and organization of code.

-We hope this tdd-demo project and the associated TDD Kata provides a helpful introduction to the practices of TDD and "Tidy First".
+We hope this learn-tdd-with-katas project and the associated TDD Kata provides a helpful introduction to the practices of TDD and "Tidy First".
 If you found this project useful, please consider giving it a ⭐️.
 Happy coding!